postmanlabs/labs-docs/_posts/01_postman/03_collections/2017-05-04-creating_collections.md

 [![new button](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/HeaderToolBar.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/HeaderToolBar.png)

-The "Create New" screen appears.
+The "Create New" modal appears.

 [![create screen](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/collection-create-new-screen2.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/collection-create-new-screen2.png)

 **Note**: At the bottom of the screen you can select "Show this window at launch" to indicate whether you want the "Create New" screen to display each time you open Postman.

 1. Click "Collection".
-2. In the **CREATE A NEW COLLECTION** screen, enter a name and optional description.
+2. In the **CREATE A NEW COLLECTION** modal, enter a name and optional description.
 3. Click the **Create** button.

 After creating the collection, you can save requests to the collection and add folders for better organization.

 #### Launch screen

-The "Create New" screen appears by default when you launch Postman.
-At the bottom of the screen you can select "Show this window at launch" to indicate whether you want the "Create New" screen to display each time you open Postman.
+The "Create New" modal appears by default when you launch Postman.
+At the bottom of the modal you can select "Show this window at launch" to indicate whether you want the "Create New" modal to display each time you open Postman.

 1. Open Postman.
 2. In the "Create New" screen, click "Collection".